 With our technical diving mindset and never ending search for new ways to photograph the underwater world, we push our equipment to its limits, and as such, we have collaborated with manufacturers for field-testing of new products.
 In turn, we have authored deep-dive equipment reviews, which help photographers decide whether a piece of equipment is right for them.

-Nicolas has been teaching underwater photography since 2020, ands will release his new underwater photography courses in 2022.
+Nicolas has been teaching underwater photography since 2020, ands will release his new underwater photography courses in early 2023.